Aptomi/k8s-app-engine/docs/language.md

 ```

 ## Expressions
-All expressions used in Aptomi should follow the syntax of [Knetic/govaluate](https://github.com/Knetic/govaluate) and must evaluate to bool.
+All expressions used in Aptomi should follow [Knetic/govaluate](https://github.com/Knetic/govaluate) syntax and must evaluate to bool.

 You can reference the following variables in expressions:
 * labels - you can reference any label by specifying its name, e.g. `team` will return a value of a label with name 'team'